 AEGEAN SEA ISLANDS

 The Aegean Islands can be divided into several island groups, including the Dodecanese, the Cyclades, the Sporades, the Saronic islands and the North Aegean Islands, as well as Crete and its surrounding islands.
 The Dodecanese, located to the southeast, includes the islands of Rhodes, Kos, and Patmos; the islands of Mykonos, Santorini, Delos and Naxos are within the Cyclades to the south of the sea.
 Lesbos, Chios and Samos are part of the North Aegean Islands.
-Euboea, the second largest island in Greece, is located in the Aegean, despite being administered as part of Central Greece.
+Euboea, the second largest Greek island, is located in the Aegean, despite being administered as part of Central Greece.
 Nine out of twelve of the Administrative regions of Greece border the sea.

 The Aegean Sea has been historically important, especially in regards to the civilization of Ancient Greece, who inhabited the area around the coast of the Aegean and the Aegean islands.
 The Aegean islands facilitated contact between the people of the area and between Europe and Asia.
 Along with the Greeks, Thracians lived among the northern coast.
 The Romans conquered the area under the Roman Empire, and later the Byzantine Empire held it against advances by the First Bulgarian Empire.
 The Fourth Crusade weakened Byzantine control of the area, and it was eventually conquered by the Ottoman Empire, with the exception of Crete, which was a Venetian colony until 1669.